 Level the machine, plug in and switch on

 My tiles were even enough that my washing machine didn’t wobble, but I gave it a good shake to make sure.
-If your floor is uneven, screw or unscrew the feet at the base of your washer as necessary to level it.
+If your floor is uneven, you can screw or unscrew the feet at the base of your washer as necessary to level it.
 A wobbly machine can damage itself as it shakes and spins.
 Then plug in and you’re good to go!